drakhart/ha-super-soco-custom/README.md

 [![License][license-shield]][license] [![Project Maintenance][maintenance-shield]][user_profile]

-Custom component for integrating your Super Soco motorcycle into Home Assistant.
+Custom component for integrating your Super Soco or Vmoto Soco motorcycle into Home Assistant.
 It provides meaningful data like power status, battery percentage, location and a lot more.

 ![Example][img-example]

 ## Disclaimers
-> This integration is based on Super Soco's API, so it needs a combination of official GSM/GPS module and active SIM contract that's currently working and sending data to Super Soco servers.
+> This integration is based on the Super Soco & Vmoto Soco APIs, so it needs a combination of official ECU and active SIM contract that's currently working and sending data to Super Soco or Vmoto Soco servers.
 If this is not your case then sadly there's little to no chance that this integration will work for you.
 To put it simple: if your mobile app is not working, this won't work either.

-> Please note that Super Soco does not allow more than one client at a time, so any open session in the official app will be closed each time entities are updated by this integration (same as if you'd log in from a new device).
-You can still log into the app between entity updates, and configure the update interval in the Configure section of this integration.
+> Please note that Super Soco & Vmoto Soco do not allow more than one client at a time, so any open session in the official app will be closed when using this integration (same as if you'd log in from a new device).

-> This integration is not officially a part of Super Soco or Vmoto.
-Additionally, this is NOT endorsed by Super Soco in any way.
-Super Soco is a trademark of Vmoto.
+> This integration is not officially a part of Super Soco or Vmoto Soco.
+Additionally, this is NOT endorsed by Super Soco or Vmoto Soco in any way.
+Super Soco and Vmoto Soco are trademarks of Vmoto Limited.

 ## Installation
 You can install this either using [HACS][hacs] (recommended way) or manually copying files: